Improving Zero-Shot Translation by Disentangling Positional Information: Discussions and Analyses

 \paragraph{Language Classification Accuracy} Since more similar representations are more difficult to distinguish, poor performance of a language classifier indicates high similarity.
 Based on a trained model, we learn a token-level linear projection from the encoder outputs to the number of classes (languages).

+\paragraph{Findings} As shown in Table \ref{tab:similarity}, our model consistently achieves higher SVCCA scores and lower classification accuracy than the baseline, indicating more language-independent representations.
+When zooming into the difficulty of classifying the languages, we further notice much higher confusion (therefore similarity) between related languages.
+For instance, Figure \ref{fig:confusion} shows the confusion matrix when classifying the 8 source languages in Europarl.
+After residual removal, the similarity is much higher within the Germanic and Romance family.
+This also corresponds to cases where our model outperforms pivoting (Table \ref{tab:results_similar_lan}).

-\paragraph{Findings} In Table \ref{tab:similarity}, we see that our model consistently achieves higher SVCCA scores and lower classification accuracy than the baseline, indicating more language-independent representations.
-To pinpoint the source of this observation, we compare the SVCCA scores of after each encoder layer, as shown in Figure \ref{fig:svcca}.
-Confirming our hypotheses, the model outputs are much more similar after the transition layer, as shown by the sharp increase at layer 3 in Figure \ref{subfig:svcca_residual}.
-This contrasts the baseline in Figure \ref{subfig:svcca_baseline}, where similarity increases nearly linearly.
+Moreover, we compare the SVCCA scores after each encoder layer, as shown in Figure \ref{fig:svcca_per_layer}.
+Confirming our hypotheses, the model outputs are much more similar after the transition layer, as shown by the sharp increase at layer 3.
+This contrasts the baseline, where similarity increases nearly linearly.

-Given the above findings and previous analyses in Subsection \ref{subsec:analyze_pos}, we conclude that our devised changes in an encoder middle layer allows higher cross-lingual generalizability in top layers while retaining the language-specific bottom layers.
+Given these findings and previous analyses in Subsection \ref{subsec:analyze_pos}, we conclude that our devised changes in a middle encoder layer allows higher cross-lingual generalizability in top layers while retaining the language-specific bottom layers.